Vic Damone: Later career

 In 1971, Damone began performing in Las Vegas casinos and although he had to declare bankruptcy in the early 1970s, he was earning enough to ease his financial difficulties.
-He made concert tours of both the US and the UK, and recorded more albums for RCA Records.
+He made concert tours of both the US and the UK and recorded more albums for RCA Records.
 In the UK, he appeared on Tommy Cooper's Christmas Special television show in 1974.

 In 1972, Damone was offered the role of Johnny Fontane in The Godfather after singer Al Martino, who had previously been given the role by producer Albert S. Ruddy, had the part stripped when Francis Ford Coppola became director and wanted Damone to portray Fontane.
 According to Martino, after being stripped of the role, he went to Russell Bufalino, his godfather and a crime boss, who then orchestrated the publication of various news articles that claimed Coppola was unaware of Martino being awarded the part by Ruddy.
 Damone eventually declined the role because of a salary dispute and also because he did not want to provoke the mob or anger Frank Sinatra, whom Damone profoundly respected.
 Ultimately, the part of Johnny Fontane was given to Martino.

-In January, 1991, Damone appeared in a television commercial for Diet Pepsi first broadcast during Super Bowl XXV.
+In January 1991, Damone appeared in a television commercial for Diet Pepsi first broadcast during Super Bowl XXV.
 Damone and other stars, including Jerry Lewis, Tiny Tim, Charo and Bo Jackson, attempt to sing Diet Pepsi's theme song, "You've Got the Right One Baby (Uh-Huh)", which was performed by Ray Charles.

 Damone's final album was issued in 2002, while some of his previous albums were being repackaged and reissued.
-In 2003, Vic decided to issue some previously unreleased material and formed Vintage Records with his son, Perry Damone.
-He originally planned to issue a 7 CD series called The Vic Damone Signature Collection, and in May 2003 released Volume 1, produced by Perry and Frank Sinclair.
-In May 2004, Vic released his second CD in the Signature Series, again produced by Perry and Sinclair.
+In 2003, he decided to issue some previously unreleased material and formed Vintage Records with his son, Perry Damone.
+He originally planned to issue a seven CD series called 'The Vic Damone Signature Collection', and in May 2003 released Volume 1, produced by Perry and Frank Sinclair.
+In May 2004, Damone released his second CD in the Signature Series, again produced by Perry and Sinclair.
 After this disc was issued, Damone decided to cancel the release of the rest of the collection.
 During his entire career, Damone recorded over 2,000 songs.
-He garnered new fans following the launch of the Vic Damone website www.vicdamone.com, in 2002.
-The website was created by Damone's son Perry and Sinclair, and was ultimately managed by Damone's son-in-law, William "Bill" Karant.
+He garnered new fans following the launch of the Vic Damone website in 2002.
+The website was created by Damone's sons Perry and Sinclair and was ultimately managed by Damone's son-in-law, William "Bill" Karant.